How plasma helps

-- by separating it out from regular blood donations
+- by separating it out from blood donations

 - from our male A and AB type platelet donors, while they’re donating platelets

-Plasma from female donors is not currently used (except for in coronavirus trials) because it is more likely to contain antibodies that could cause a serious reaction when given to a patient.
+Fresh frozen plasma from female donors is not currently used because it is more likely to contain antibodies that could cause a serious reaction when given to a patient.